Smothered Steak Recipe: The Ultimate Comfort Food You’ll Love

 To store your smothered steak:

-- Refrigerator: Place leftovers in an airtight container and store in the fridge for up to 3-4 days.
+• Refrigeration: Store leftovers in an airtight container and keep them in the fridge for up to 3-4 days.

 Reheating Without Losing Flavor